 Unconstrained by budgets or financial commitments, the Port of Brisbane’s Vision 2060 report peers into the future, bringing the routine topic of logistics to life by imagining airships delivering outsized cargo directly to customers.

-If nothing else, it would alleviate congestion and deliver large payloads with low emissions efficiency.
+If nothing else, it would alleviate congestion and deliver large payloads with zero-emissions efficiency.

-The real purpose of Vision 2060, however, is to ensure the Port strengthens Queensland’s economic future, transitions to a more sustainable and productive operation, and future-proofs trade to the extent that’s possible in the current, volatile economic environment.
+The real purpose of Vision 2060, however, is to ensure the port strengthens Queensland’s economic future, transitions to a more sustainable and productive operation, and future-proofs trade to the extent that’s possible in the current, volatile environment.

 “It’s a lofty ideal, absolutely, but one thing about the Port of Brisbane is it’s a node in a critical logistics chain,” chief executive Neil Stephens said.

-“If the Port doesn’t function efficiently for all its communities, the Queensland economy is not going to go so well – we’ve seen that time and again in floods and shutdowns, and with (Cyclone Alfred in March 2025) the first cyclone to hit Brisbane in 52 years shutting down the Port of Brisbane for nine days.
+“If the port doesn’t function efficiently for all its communities, the Queensland economy is not going to go so well – we’ve seen that time and again in floods and shutdowns, and with (Cyclone Alfred in March 2025) the first cyclone to hit Brisbane in 52 years, severely restricting shipping for around five days and shutting down operations at the Port of Brisbane for two days.

-“It’s then you see empty shelves and exports building up because they can’t find a way out to the rest of the world, so we talk a lot about the resilience of what we can control and influence, as well as our flexibility and adaptability.”
+“It’s then you see empty shelves and exports building up because they can’t find a way out to the rest of the world, so we talk a lot about the resilience of what we can control and influence, as well as our flexibility and adaptability.
+Increasingly, it’s about asset recoverability as well.”

-Port of Brisbane Pty Ltd (PBPL) manages and develops the port under a 99-year lease from the Queensland Government and has spent over $1bn on infrastructure works since the Port’s privatisation in 2010.
+Port of Brisbane Pty Ltd (PBPL) manages and develops the port under a 99-year lease from the Queensland Government and has spent around $1.8bn on capital works since the port’s privatisation in 2010.

 PBPL is owned by the APH consortium, which includes four of the world’s largest infrastructure investors – Caisse de dépôt et placement du Québec, IFM Investors; QIC Private Capital on behalf of its managed funds, and the Abu Dhabi Investment Authority.

-Located at the mouth of the Brisbane River about 22kms from the Brisbane CBD, the Port of Brisbane is Australia’s third largest container port and one of its most diverse multi-cargo ports, handling $72bn in international trade in 2024.
+Located at the mouth of the Brisbane River about 22kms from the Brisbane CBD, is Australia’s third largest container port and one of its most diverse multi-cargo ports, handling $72bn in international trade in 2024.

 On average, about half of Queensland’s agricultural exports and 95% of its motor vehicles and containers transit through the facility.